Large Transverse Thermoelectric Effect in Weyl Semimetal TaIrTe$_4$ Engineered for Photodetection

-We measured device B under linearly polarized 635~\si{\nano\meter} illumination (Fig.~\ref{fig:sio2-step-635nm-results}F-G).
+We measured device B under linearly polarized 635~\si{\nano\meter} illumination (Figure~\ref{fig:sio2-step-635nm-results}F-G).
 The off-axis crystal edge photocurrent was strongly enhanced in the SiO$_2$ step region on both flake edges, while the reflection map confirmed uniform local absorption across the step.
 Our modeling and characterization predicts that this enhancement arises from reduced heat dissipation: lower TBC in the gap and across the evaporated SiO$_2$ step area produces greater local heating and thus stronger PTE response.
-Our simulations reproduce this behavior when incorporating a two-order-of-magnitude reduction in TBC at the step and a minimal TBC for the air-suspended transition (Fig.~\ref{fig:sio2-step-635nm-results}H).
-Such TBC variations are consistent with previous reports on mechanically transferred 2D materials, where interfacial quality can reduce TBC by up to two orders of magnitude~\cite{10.1063/5.0092553}.
+Our simulations reproduce this behavior when incorporating a two-order-of-magnitude reduction in TBC at the step and a minimal TBC for the air-suspended transition (Figure~\ref{fig:sio2-step-635nm-results}H).
+Such TBC variations are consistent with previous reports on mechanically transferred 2D materials, where interfacial quality can reduce TBC by up to two orders of magnitude~\cite{frausto-avila_ThermalBoundaryConductance_2022}.
+We note that the agreement between experiment and simulation slightly diverges for the right-side edge (negative current region): in experiment, the strong edge current extends slightly further below the SiO$_2$ step.
+We attribute this to a larger air gap between the flake and the substrate (as illustrated in Figure~\ref{fig:sio2-step-635nm-results}C) on the right-side edge.
+This is evident in the AFM topography maps of the device, where the air gap is measured as roughly twice as long on the right edge (Figure~\ref{fig:afm}B).
+Further, there are regions on the right-side edge below the step where the flake bends up by as much as 200~\si{\nano\meter} above the substrate, which further introduces air gaps which trap heat and enhance edge current.

-We next measured SPCM maps under the LWIR laser illumination (Fig.~\ref{fig:IR-results}I-L).
+We next measured SPCM maps under the LWIR laser illumination (Figure~\ref{fig:sio2-step-635nm-results}I-L).
 Absorption is predicted to increase by roughly $\sim 50\%$ for $E\parallel b$, but not for $E\parallel a$.
-We conducted SPCM measurements for $\angle (\vec{E} , \vec{a})=10^{\circ}$, and the resulting photocurrent map follows the same qualitative pattern as was observed under visible light illumination (Fig.~\ref{fig:IR-results}J-K), as expected for the PTE.
-We simulated the response in the LWIR spectral range, accounting for the anisotropic optical and thermal response, and found it to be in good agreement with experiment (Fig.~\ref{fig:IR-results}L).
+We conducted SPCM measurements for $\angle (\vec{E} , \vec{a})=10^{\circ}$, and the resulting photocurrent map follows the same qualitative pattern as was observed under visible light illumination (Figure~\ref{fig:sio2-step-635nm-results}J-K), as expected for the PTE.
+We simulated the response in the LWIR spectral range, accounting for the anisotropic optical and thermal response, and found it to be in good agreement with experiment (Figure~\ref{fig:sio2-step-635nm-results}L).